Listen to this post instead!

-You have to ask the right questions, know how the body works, and have a trusted and functional framework for systematically uncovering more data.
+In order to “back it up”, you have to ask the right questions, know how the body works, and have a trusted and Functional framework for systematically uncovering more data.
 It’s the process—the journey—and the information you discover during that process, that informs your next steps of care.

 I liken it to building a house.

 Although you might know what color you want to paint your bedroom, you don’t paint before you build the bedroom itself.
 You don’t decorate with an organic wool rug before the floors are installed.
 You don’t put the second story on before the first.